1. The GFSC is committed to ensuring transparency in its approach to regulatory investigations.

 7. The factors set out below are not intended to be exhaustive; not all of them will be relevant in a particular case, and there may be others that are relevant and which we will take into account.
-Any one or combination of factors may lead us to refer a matter to Enforcement.
+Any one or combination of factors may lead us to refer a matter to Regulatory Investigations.

 Factors to Consider